aws-samples/aws-fault-injection-simulator-workshop-v2/README.md

-## One Observability Demo
+## AWS Fault Injection Simulator Workshop

-This repo contains a sample application which is used in the One Observability Demo workshop here - https://observability.workshop.aws/
+This repo contains a sample application which is used in the AWS Fault Injection Simulator Workshop

 ## Security